TimotheeNourris/ML_In_Production_TP6/README.md

 # ML_In_Production_TP6

-Code comes from dev part.
+code comes from dev part.

 First, we needed to create and train a model based on the fashion-mnist dataset, right after, we had to load it into a flask application and create a root "/classify" to load the image as an array and test it with the model.
 Once everything is done, we launch the application.